Stew-McD/T-reX/docs/source/SearchWaste.rst

 SearchWaste
 ===========

-The SearchWaste module is a part of the WasteAndMaterialFootprint tool, dedicated to processing waste-related data.
+The SearchWaste module is a part of the T-reX tool, dedicated to processing waste-related data.
 It loads data from a specified '< db name >_exploded.pickle' file, executes predefined search queries on this data, and generates CSV files containing the results along with corresponding log entries.
 The search queries are structured as dictionaries, specified in the `config/queries_waste.py` file, and include fields such as NAME,